unbit/uwsgi-docs/Spooler.rst

 17|14|0|0 |5|0|h|e|l|l|o |5|0|w|o|r|l|d
 ========= ============== ==============

-A locking system allows you to safely manually remove spool files if something goes wrong, or to move them between spoolers directory.
+A locking system allows you to safely manually remove spool files if something goes wrong, or to move them between spooler directories.

 Spool dirs over NFS are allowed, but if you do not have proper NFS locking in place, avoid mapping the same spooler NFS directory to spooler on different machines.